 Early Use of Second-line Hormone Therapy

 We have learned that the use of abiraterone (Zytiga) in newly-diagnosed metastatic men increases survival markedly over waiting.
 Zytiga adds 4 months to survival among men who are castration-resistant and have had chemo (see this link).
-Median (50%) survival has not been reached with the limited follow-up of the STAMPEDE trial, but we can look at 60% survival and note that the curves are diverging, so the survival improvement is at least this large.
-In STAMPEDE, early Zytiga increased median survival by at least 18 months; In LATITUDE, early Zytiga increased median survival by16.8 months.
+In the STAMPEDE trial, median (50%) survival was 76.6 months with Zytiga vs 45.7 months with ADT alone.
+So, early Zytiga increased median survival by 31 months, reducing mortality by 38%; In LATITUDE, early Zytiga increased median survival by16.8 months.
 Abiraterone was equally effective regardless of the number of metastases or whether they were classified as higher or lower risk (see this link).

 Enzalutamide (Xtandi) is probably also beneficial if used earlier.
 A non-randomized clinical trial of early use of Xtandi showed it is very effective if used earlier (see this link), and a Phase 3 trial for its use in hormone-sensitive prostate cancer has had good results, according to a press release.